ooseni/alx-system_engineering-devops/0x02-shell_redirections/README.md

     	.
 The listing should end with a new line
     	.
 You are not allowed to use basename, grep, egrep, fgrep or rgrep

+25. This is a script that decodes acrostics that use the first letter of each line.

+    	.
+The ‘decoded’ message has to end with a new line .
+You are not allowed to use grep, egrep, fgrep or rgrep